 - 1. I reside at 10 Commodore Road in Lewis Lake, Nova Scotia, Canada - 2.
 I am currently employed as a Senior Resource Geologist with Mercator Geological Services Limited of 65 Queen St Dartmouth, Nova Scotia, Canada B2Y 1G4 - 3.
 I received a Bachelor of Science degree (Honours, Geology) in 2004 from Dalhousie University. - I am a registered member in good standing of the following professional associations: (1) Association of Professional Geoscientists of Nova Scotia, registration number 0254, and (2) Professional Engineers and Geologists of Newfoundland and Labrador, registration number 09541. - 5.
 I have worked as a geologist in Canada since graduation. - 6.
 I have read the definition of "Qualified Person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 7.
-I am one of the Qualified Persons responsible for preparation of the Technical Report titled "NI 43-101 TECHNICAL REPORT AND UPDATED MINERAL RESOURCE ESTIMATE ON THE RATTLING BROOK GOLD DEPOSIT, GREAT NORTHERN PROJECT, WHITE BAY AREA, NEWFOUNDLAND and LABRADOR, CANADA, Effective Date: January 23, 2019" and dated November 14, 2019
+I am one of the Qualified Persons responsible for preparation of the amended Technical Report titled "NI 43-101 TECHNICAL REPORT AND UPDATED MINERAL RESOURCE ESTIMATE ON THE RATTLING BROOK GOLD DEPOSIT, GREAT NORTHERN PROJECT, WHITE BAY AREA, NEWFOUNDLAND and LABRADOR, CANADA, Effective Date: January 23, 2019" and having an Amended Report Date of April 29th, 2022.

-I am responsible for Technical Report Item (Section) 14 and parts of Items 1, and 25-28; I have reviewed all Items of the Technical Report.
+I am responsible for Technical Report Item (Section) 14 plus Items 1, 25, 26, 27 and 28; I have reviewed all Items of the Technical Report.

-8. My past involvement with the Rattling Brook Project is as a contributing author of the Technical Reports titled ""TECHNICAL REPORT ON MINERAL RESOURCE ESTIMATE Jackson's Arm Gold Project, White Bay Area, Newfoundland and Labrador, Canada, Effective Date: April 20, 2009" and "NI 43-101 TECHNICAL REPORT AND UPDATED MINERAL RESOURCE ESTIMATE ON THE RATTLING BROOK GOLD DEPOSIT, GREAT NORTHERN PROJECT, WHITE BAY AREA, NEWFOUNDLAND and LABRADOR, CANADA, Effective Date: January 23, 2019", dated March 13, 2019.
+8. My most recent past involvement with the Rattling Brook Project is as a contributing author of the Technical Reports titled ""TECHNICAL REPORT ON MINERAL RESOURCE ESTIMATE Jackson's Arm Gold Project, White Bay Area, Newfoundland and Labrador, Canada, Effective Date: April 20, 2009", prepared for Kermode Resources Inc. and "NI 43-101 TECHNICAL REPORT AND UPDATED MINERAL RESOURCE ESTIMATE ON THE RATTLING BROOK GOLD

+DEPOSIT, GREAT NORTHERN PROJECT, WHITE BAY AREA, NEWFOUNDLAND and LABRADOR, CANADA, Effective Date: January 23, 2019", dated March 13, 2019, prepared for MagnaTerra.

-- 9. I am independent of Magna Terra, applying all of the tests in section 1.5 of National Instrument 43-101 and National Instrument 43-101 Companion Policy Section 5.3 - 10.
+- 9. I am independent of Anaconda Mining Inc., 2647102 Ontario Inc., and Magna Terra Mineral Corp., applying all of the tests in section 1.5 of National Instrument 43-101 and National Instrument 43-101 Companion Policy Section 5.3 - 10.
 I have read National Instrument 43-101, Form 43-101F1 and the Companion Policy and believe that this Technical Report has been prepared in compliance with that Instrument and Form. - 11.
 As of the date of this certificate, to the best of my knowledge, information and belief, this Technical Report contains all scientific and technical information that is required to be disclosed to make this report not misleading.

-Dated this 14thday of November, 2019.
+Dated this 29th day of April, 2022